What Owners and Operators Can Do

 - Identify behaviors that are out of the ordinary

-- Report the activity with as much detail as possible
+- Report the activity and include as much detail as possible

-Suspicious activities are irregular or highly unusual behaviors that may potentially be associated with pre-operational/preparatory surveillance, operational activities exploring or targeting a sector facility or system, or any possible violation of law or regulation that could compromise a sector facility or system in a manner that could cause an incident jeopardizing life or property.
+Suspicious activities are irregular or highly unusual behaviors that may be associated with pre-operational/preparatory surveillance, operational activities exploring or targeting a sector facility or system, or any possible violation of law or regulation that could compromise a sector facility or system, jeopardizing life or property.

 Types of Suspicious Activities

-- Overflight - Airborne vehicles (small planes, helicopters, remotely controlled aircraft) that appear to be using a crossing pattern in order to survey the property or asset.
+- Overflight - Airborne vehicles (small planes, helicopters, remotely controlled aircraft) that appear to be using a crossing pattern to survey the property or facility

-- Surveillance - Person(s) intending to gather information about the asset or its operations or protective measures through photography, videotaping, sketching, or use of vision-enhancing devices (e.g., binoculars).
+- Surveillance - Person(s) intending to gather information about the facility, its operations, or protective measures through photography, videotaping, sketching, or use of vision-enhancing devices (e.g., binoculars)

-- Test of Security - Testing of security systems, responses and reaction times at a facility.This also includes any attempts to test or penetrate physical security barriers or procedures, attempts to acquire information or uniforms, badges, passes, or other security-related documents.
+- Test of Security - Testing of security systems, responses and reaction times at a facility, which also includes any attempts to test or penetrate physical security barriers or procedures; and attempts to acquire information, uniforms, badges, passes, or other security-related documents.